sisl/ExpFamilyPCA.jl/docs/src/math/bregman.md

 ## The Legendre Transform

 To understand the relationship between the natural parameters $\theta$ and the expectation parameters $\mu$, we introduce the concept of convex conjugates and the Legendre transform.
-For a convex function $F$, its convex conjugate $F^*$ is defined as:
+For a convex function $F$, its convex conjugate (or dual) $F^*$ is defined as:[^2]

 ```math
 F^*(\theta) = \sup_{\mu} [\langle \theta, \mu \rangle - F(\mu)].
 ```

-Similarly, the convex conjugate of $F^*$ is $F$.
-Since the convex conjugate is an involution $F^{**} = F$, we also sometimes call $F^*$ the dual of $F$.[^2]

-The Legendre transform allows us to convert between the natural and expectation parameter spaces.
+The convex conjugate is an involution ($F^{**} = F$) meaning the Legendre transform allows us to convert back and forth between the natural and expectation parameter spaces.
 In the [next section](./objectives.md), we see how `ExpFamilyPCA.jl` exploits the rich mathematical structure of the Legendre transform to discover multiple specifications of the Bregman divergence.

 [^2]: Duality also refers to the concept in convex analysis [convex](@cite).